Bakr Sidqi: Coup d'état

+Assassination

+On August 11, 1937, General Sidqi and the commander of the Iraq Air Force, Major Muhammad Ali Jawad, were both shot to death at Mosul while at the Mosul Aerodrome, where they were preparing to board an airplane flight to Turkey.
+A state funeral was held the next day for both men the next day, August 12."Iraq Dictator and Aid Slain; Assassin Held", Chicago Daily Tribune, August 13, 1937, p.13 ("BAGDAD, Iraq, Aug.
+12— (AP)— Iraq today gave a state funeral to Maj.
+Gen. Bekr Sidki Pasha, minister of defense, and Col. Mohamed Ali Jawad, chief of Iraq's air forces, assassinated yesterday at Mosul.")

 The death of al-Askari was widely viewed as challenge to the old government and highlighted Sidqi's quest in ultimately gaining control of the country by first taking over the army.
 As a result, Nuri al Sa'id was exiled to Cairo, and Yasin al-Hashimi was exiled to Istanbul.
 However, the coup provoked "anti-Kurdish feelings among Arab nationalists".

-Despite the obvious overthrow, Sidqi found it necessary to enter Baghdad with the army and parade with the citizens.
+Despite the success of the overthrow, Sidqi found it necessary to enter Baghdad with the army and parade with the citizens.
 According to Khodduri, some felt that it was a move to dissuade any last-minute resistance, and others felt that Sidqi wanted to prove himself with the parade and be applauded for bringing in a new regime for Iraq.

 As a result of the coup, Yasin stepped down, insisting that the King write a formal letter accepting his resignation.
 Sulayman became Prime Minister and Minister of the Interior, but, after overthrowing the government, it was Sidqi, who as commander of the armed forces, essentially ruled Iraq.
 Some other members of the new cabinet included Abu al-Timman, Minister of Finance, Kamil al-Chadirchi, Minister of Economics and Public Works, Abd al-Latif, Minister of Defence, and Yusuf Izz ad-Din Ibrahim as Minister of Education.
-It is important to note that although General Sidqi was instrumental in the formation of the coup, he did not want a cabinet position and remained Chief of the General Staff.
+It is important to note that, although General Sidqi was instrumental in the formation of the coup, he did not want a cabinet position and remained Chief of the General Staff.

-However, the murder of al-Askari created strong feelings, especially among Iraqi forces, against the new government, and Sulayman's cabinet lasted under ten months until Sidqi was assassinated.
+However, the murder of al-Askari created resentment, especially among Iraqi forces, of the new government, and Sulayman's cabinet lasted only ten months until Sidqi was assassinated.
 As a result, Sulayman resigned as Prime Minister and was succeeded by Jamil al-Midfai.

 Sidqi was recognised as one of the most brilliant officers in the Royal Iraqi Army, known for his intelligence, ambition, and self-confidence.
 He also believed the army was needed to bring about reform and achieve order, a stance he shared with Atatürk and Reza Shah.